photoprism/photoprism-docs/docs/getting-started/kubernetes.md

 # Running PhotoPrism with Kubernetes

-*Note: This is contributed content and may be outdated.*
+*Note: This is contributed content and may be outdated.
+Click the edit link to perform changes and send a pull request.*

 Running PhotoPrism on a Kubernetes cluster is straightforward.